 Diamonds and gold jewels

-What would you consider buying in India?
+Are you excited to go shopping in India after reading our post?
 Let us know in the comment section below.